-Formative assessment can be a powerful day-to-day tool for teachers and pupils.
+Formative assessment can be a powerful day-to-day tool for teachers and students.
 Margaret Heritage explains

 FORMATIVE ASSESSMENT is often misconstrued.
-Routinely, it is conceptualised as a “test” or an “instrument” that is more fine-grained and administered more frequently than other types of assessment.
-This formulation misses its documented power for improving pupil learning.
-When formative assessment is conceived as a practice implemented by teachers, in collaboration with their pupils, then its promise as an enabler rather than an evaluator of learning can be realised.
+Routinely, it is conceptualized as a “test” or an “instrument” that is more fine-grained and administered more frequently than other types of assessment.
+This formulation misses its documented power for improving student learning.
+When formative assessment is conceived as a practice implemented by teachers, in collaboration with their students, then its promise as an enabler rather than an evaluator of learning can be realized.

 |What we know|